Pulsus paradoxus in pericardial disease

 - Mayo Clinic College of Medicine

-Systemic arterial pressure normally falls by less than 10 mmHg during inspiration, but this decline is not palpable at the peripheral pulse.
+Systemic blood pressure is not constant but varies slightly from heart beat to heart beat and between inspiration and expiration.
+Normally, the systolic blood pressure decreases by less than 10 mmHg during inspiration, but a decline of this magnitude is not detectable on examination of the peripheral pulse.
 Moderate to severe cardiac tamponade, and occasionally constrictive pericarditis, induce hemodynamic changes that enhance the inspiratory fall in systolic blood pressure.
 This exaggerated drop in systemic blood pressure during inspiration is termed pulsus paradoxus (waveform 1 and waveform 2).

-Although Kussmaul named this phenomenon pulsus paradoxus, the paradox to which he referred was that the pulse palpated on examination is of variable strength, while precordial activity is regular .
-The name is somewhat misleading, since the direction of change is the same as in normal subjects and is therefore not paradoxical.
+Although Kussmaul named this phenomenon pulsus paradoxus, the paradox to which he referred was not the change in blood pressure but rather that the pulse palpated on examination is of variable strength, while precordial activity is regular .
+The name is somewhat misleading, since the direction of systolic blood pressure change is the same as in normal subjects (albeit more exaggerated in pathologic instances) and is therefore not paradoxical.

 Pulsus paradoxus will be discussed here, including its proper measurement, pathophysiology, and clinical conditions in which it may be present.
 Specific clinical conditions in which pulsus paradoxus may be present are discussed in greater detail separately.
-(See "Cardiac tamponade".)
+(See "Cardiac tamponade" and "Constrictive pericarditis".)

 - Kussmaul A. Über schwielige Mediastino-Pericarditis und den paradoxen Puls.
 Berliner Klinische Wochenschrift 1878; 10:461.